Devin Mullings

-Devin Mullins (born 4 October 1985 in Bahamas) is a professional tennis player.
+Devin Mullings (born 4 October 1985 in the Bahamas) is a professional tennis player.

-Mullins represents the Bahamas and has appeared in 17 Davis Cup ties for his country since 2002.
+Mullings represents the Bahamas and has appeared in 17 Davis Cup ties for his country since 2002.
 He has an ATP tour win–loss record of 6–8 primarily through his Davis Cup exploits.
 He has played one main draw "Challenger" singles event, in Quito, Ecuador in 2007, where he reached the second round.

-Mullins has competed in several "Futures" events.
+Mullings has competed in several "Futures" events.
 He reached a career-high ranking of World No. 886 in August 2007.

 Career

 2008 Beijing Olympics

 Mullings appeared in the men's singles tournament at the 2008 Beijing Olympics in August 2008 as an alternate.
 He lost to the number 52 ranked Agustín Calleri from Argentina 6–1, 6–1 in the opening round.